AaltoSciComp/scicomp-docs/help/garage.rst

 * Arrive between 13:00 - 13:15.
 We leave at 13:15 if there is no one
   around (and the person you need to talk to may leave).
-Please don't arrive early since we another meeting then.
+Please don't arrive early since we have another meeting then.
 Program always ends at 14:00.

 * We have some **focus days** (see list below) to ask about specific topics